Sid-808/userDetailService/README.md

 # userDetailService
-Spring suthentication using UserDetailsService interface and Thymleaf
+Spring authentication using UserDetailsService interface and Thymleaf